List of Marvel Comics characters: S: Star in other media

 The Chaste incarnation of Star appears in Daredevil, portrayed by Laurence Mason.
 This version was a member of the Chaste who worked alongside Stick before being killed by him.

+Xanto Starblood

+Xanto Starblood is a character appearing in American comic books published by Marvel Comics.
+Created by Jason Aaron and Nick Bradshaw, he first appeared in Wolverine and the X-Men #5 (February 2012).

+Xanto Starblood is an alien zoologist who believes in a natural order of the universe.
+Upon learning of Broo, a mutant Brood who possesses sentience and empathy, Starblood attempts to kill him.
+He attacks the X-Mansion, where he infects Kitty Pryde with a gestating Brood as a distraction.
+After being attacked and nearly killed by Broo, Starblood is captured by S.W.O.R.D.

+Starblood is enlisted by Beast to cure Broo, who had degenerated into a mindless state typical of his species.
+As Broo goes on a rampage, Starblood is rescued and recruited to teach at Jean Grey's school.

+After Spider-Man is transported to another planet by Hellgate, he was saved from its hazardous conditions by Xanto Starblood.
+When Spider-Man frees some of his specimens, Starblood agrees to help him get stronger by his next encounter with Hellgate and get him back to Earth.

 Starbolt

-Starbolt a character appearing in American comic books published by Marvel Comics.
+Starbolt is a character appearing in American comic books published by Marvel Comics.
 Created by Chris Claremont and Dave Cockrum, the character first appeared in X-Men #107 (October 1977).
 He is a warrior serving in the Shi'ar Imperial Guard, a multi-ethnic group of super-powered alien beings who act as enforcers of the laws of the Shi'ar Empire.
 Like many original members of the Imperial Guard, Starbolt is the analog of a character from DC Comics' Legion of Super-Heroes, sharing traits with Sun Boy and Wildfire.
 Starbolt can fly and project energy bolts from his hands.

 He was one of the views selected to explore "the Fault," but was killed by mutated creatures from the Cancerverse during "Realm of Kings."